ARE PROPHETS AND APOSTLES FOR THE CHRISTIAN CHURCH TODAY?

-“And there was one Anna, a prophetess, the daughter of Phanuel, of the tribe of Aser: she was of a great age, and had lived with an husband seven years from her virginity.” —Luke 2:36
+“And there was one Anna, a prophetess, the daughter of Phanuel, of the tribe of Asher: she was of a great age, and had lived with an husband seven years from her virginity.”
+(Luke 2:36)

 These examples demonstrate that God does not discriminate between the genders in His distribution of prophetic roles within the Christian Church as we see the LDS Church of today doing.

-First Corinthians chapter twelve verse twenty-eight speaks of the order of authority that God gave “apostles” in that He set them “first” in the Church.
+1 Corinthians 12:28 speaks of the order of authority that God gave “apostles” in that He set them “first” in the Church.
 This is fitting as the Greek word for “apostle” is ἀπόστολος (apostolos) and it means: “messenger, he that is sent.”
 5. So, often the “first” leader of a new church was the apostle/missionary who founded it.
-In Acts, we see the Apostles Paul and Barnabas being “sent” forth as missionaries of the Gospel to start churches throughout the Gentile (non-Jewish) regions of the Roman empire, and the Apostles Peter, James and John being “sent” forth to be a missionaries to the Jewish people.
+In Acts, we see the Apostles Paul and Barnabas being sent forth as missionaries of the Gospel to start churches throughout the Gentile (non-Jewish) regions of the Roman empire, and the Apostles Peter, James and John being sent forth to be missionaries to the Jewish people.